Options & Ordering

 If I buy or commission a custom portrait, will I hold the rights to that image?

-Erin Malick Thompson (and Erin Thompson Studio) retains all rights to the artwork I create, prior to and following completion of the sale.
+Erin Malick Thompson (and Erin Thompson Studio) reserves all rights of reproduction and all copyrights in the artwork I create (including the preliminary design and any incidental works made in the creation of the final artwork), prior to and following completion of the sale.
 Reproduction of the artwork without the written consent of Erin Malick Thompson (and Erin Thompson Studio) shall be prohibited.
 This is standard practice in the art world.
 This means Erin Thompson / Erin Thompson Studio may produce and sell prints or products from the artwork (and any incidental or derivative works I create) in any form and may display it in my portfolio, at art shows, on social media, etc. If you have personal concerns about this, due to the nature of your artwork's subject matter or for any other reason, please talk to me about it so we can work something out.